What is the GIG economy?

 On the other hand, it’s important to remember that some individuals may not have a choice.
-They may have been forced by the need to make money to take these short-term and less-secure jobs.
+Maybe their need to make money forces them into these short-term and less-secure jobs.
 Gig economy jobs may be easier to get, but that can come with downsides and unreliable employers.

-Choosing whether to work in this way is a very personal decision and one that should be thought about in detail before diving in.
+Choosing whether to work in this way is a very personal decision and requires a lot of thought.

 We have collected some of the main positives and negatives for workers in the gig economy.
 Have a look through to learn more about what drives people’s decisions or to help weigh up whether the gig economy may be the right fit for you!

 Pros and cons for workers

 PRO — FLEXIBILITY

 Gig economy employees have numerous possibilities, from working the hours they choose to working where they want.

 - Jobs are frequently assigned with a deadline, but the worker can decide how and when to complete them.
 Workers can work at convenient times for them and their requirements and on days that are best for them.